-The incumbent Audit Committee is comprised of Mark Pape (chairman), James Roddey and Jeffrey Utz, each of whom is independent as independence for audit committee members is defined under the listing standards of Nasdaq.
+The incumbent Audit Committee is comprised of Mark E. Pape (chairman), James C. Roddey and Jeffrey R. Utz, each of whom is independent as independence for audit committee members is defined under the listing standards of Nasdaq.
 The Board has determined that each of Messrs.
-Pape, Roddey and Utz each qualifies as an "audit committee financial expert," as defined under the Exchange Act.
+Pape, Roddey and Utz each qualifies as an "audit committee financial expert," as defined under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Board has adopted a written Charter of the Audit Committee, which is available at http://wilhelmina.com/new-york/investor-relations.